-The remuneration committee comprises Dr. Loke Yu and Mr. Heng Ja Wei, both are independent non-executive directors of the Company, and Mr. Jiang Qing who is an executive director and Chief Executive Officer of the Company.
+The remuneration committee comprises Dr. Loke Yu (Chairman) and Mr. Heng Ja Wei, both are independent non-executive directors of the Company, and Mr. Jiang Qing who is an executive director and the Chief Executive Officer of the Company.
 The primary duties of the committee are to formulate policy and structure of remuneration of directors and senior management of the Group and to provide advice and recommendations thereon to the Board.
-During the year, the remuneration committee held one meeting, in which all members were present, to review all of the directors' remuneration packages.
+During the year, the remuneration committee held one meeting, in which all members were present, to review remuneration packages of the executive directors and senior management.